opencog/atomspace/examples/atomspace/README.md

 List of the various OpenCog modules
 ===================================
-A reasonably up-to-datelist of modules provided by OpenCog:
+A reasonably up-to-date list of modules provided by OpenCog:
 ```
 (use-modules (opencog))
 (use-modules (opencog exec))